lcabon258/ThermalImageMapGenerator/README.md

 # Thermal Image Map Generator

 Build a static, interactive website to explore radiometric thermal images alongside RGB imagery on a map.
 This script scans a folder of images, converts radiometric TIFFs to Celsius, renders colorized previews, extracts GPS from RGB EXIF for map markers, and outputs a self-contained site using Leaflet and Bootstrap.
+HTML/CSS/JS are rendered from Jinja2 templates in `templates/`.

 ## Features